aatain/music-magic/README.md

 # Local Development
 ## Install the API Server Dependencies
-In a terminal at the root-level:
+In a new terminal, run the following command at the root-level:
 ```
 #Initial setup
 npm install
 ```

 ## Install the React UI dependencies
-The React app is configured to proxy backend requests to the local Node server.

-In a separate terminal from the API server, start the UI:
+Install the dependencies for the React UI:
 ```
-#Always change directory, first
+#Always change directory, first via
 cd react-ui/

 #Initial setup